22vikash1995/InterviewPrep/README.md

 ```

 # 6.What is enum block in kotlin and why it is used.?
+Ans: When we want to store a set of values to single variable, **enum** class comes in front.
 # 7.Types of constructors in kotlin?
 # 8. Can we create constructor in abstract class?
 # 9. Difference between interface and abstract class.